icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 [![april 16](http://pseudoweb.net/images/2015/ddos/april16.png)](http://www.digitalattackmap.com/#anim=1&color=0&country=PL&time=16176&view=map)

-Digital Attack Maps actually has a fantastic [Understanding DDOS page](http://www.digitalattackmap.com/understanding-ddos/).
-It includes a few videos on how to use the site, what each part of the site means, and what DDOS is.
+Digital Attack Maps actually has a fantastic [Understanding DDoS page](http://www.digitalattackmap.com/understanding-ddos/).
+It includes a few videos on how to use the site, what each part of the site means, and what DDoS is.

 The key point here is that these attacks can come from any type of network connection.
 When I talk about defenses, this will be good to think about.
 But first lets talk about the main types of attacks using the names that the Attack Map uses.